Franchise and Partnership laws

 - Joint Venture Franchise Agreement: This franchise agreement allows two or more parties to form a joint venture to establish a franchise system.

 All partnership-related laws are codified in the Indian Partnership Act of 1932.
 This law helps manage partnership organisations.
 Due to the difficulty of running a business, partnership sectors dominate India’s economy today.
 A sole proprietorship or a partnership is India’s most common type of company.
 The majority of industries operate as sole proprietorships or partnerships.
 The state is also primarily responsible for carrying out these trades to run such industries.
 The Indian Partnership Act of 1932, which regulates business practices and agreements between partners to resolve conflicts, assumes significance in light of this.
+All this comes under franchising & partnership law

 In this task, the following components are mentioned: